geojeff/kivy-statecharts/README.md

 kivy-statechart is a standalone Python module that you may wish to put alongside your local clone of Kivy if you are doing development.
 I have the following setup for development:

-~/Development/kivy/kivy, where I cloned Kivy, and ~/Development/kivy/kivy_statechart, where I cloned kivy-statechart.
-I added both of these to my
+~/Development/kivy/kivy, for a Kivy clone, and ~/Development/kivy/kivy_statechart, for a kivy-statechart clone.
+Both were added to PYTHONPATH in
-~/.profile file's PYTHONPATH.
+~/.profile so imports would work during development.

-Then in a separate work area, I copied kivy_statechart/examples/editor/* and used that as the basis of a new Kivy app.
+In a separate work area, kivy_statechart/examples/editor/* was copied and used as the basis of a new Kivy app.

 kivy-statechart requires no changes to Kivy proper, but Kivy needs to be installed properly.
-I used homebrew to make a python 2.7.2 and to use its easy_install to install Kivy and python dependencies of Kivy that were not installed by bre directly.
+I used homebrew to make a python 2.7.2 and to use its easy_install to install Kivy and python dependencies of Kivy that were not installed by brew directly.

 Tests
 -----